 Recognising that you are being abused is an important step.
 Where you go from here is up to you.
 You may feel you need time to think about your situation.
 Or perhaps you have already made up your mind to leave.
 Whatever you decide, your safety is always the priority.

-Not everyone will want or choose to leave an abusive partner.
-Staying safe from domestic violence involves taking sensible precautions.
-This information may help you stay safe from domestic violence or be prepared if you decide to leave:
+Not everyone will want or choose to leave an abusive relationship.
+Staying safe from domestic abuse involves taking sensible precautions.
+This information may help you stay safe or be prepared if you decide to leave:

 - See a doctor when you are injured; consider keeping a record of violent incidents and photographing bruises and injuries in case you decide to prosecute in future